Posted on June 4, 2020 at 2:50 PM by Guest Author

 If you get book reviews on other sites or via email, you can’t post them in the Customer Review section of your Amazon listing.

-The big-box retailer makes it very clear that reviews in this section “are meant to provide customers with feedback from fellow shoppers.”
+The company makes it very clear that reviews in this section “are meant to provide customers with feedback from fellow shoppers.”

 However, you can add such reviews to the Editorial Review section of your book’s detail page.